mary-lev/kamen/model.md

 ### 5.2.2 Witnesses description
 The `listWit` element contains a list of witnesses for a particular version of the text.
 It is identified by `xml:id` and `ana` attributes, and the responsible party is indicated by the `resp` attribute.
-- `head`: The head element provides a title for the list, specifying that these are "Witnesses of version A."
+- `head`: The head element provides a title for the list.
 - `witness`: The witness element describes individual witnesses.
     - `xml:id`: Identifier for this witness.
-    - Text Content: A textual description or name of the witness, in this case, "Принстонский архив Мандельштама" (Princeton Archive of Mandelstam).
+    - Text Content: A textual description or name of the witness.
 - `msDesc`: Similar to the earlier msDesc, but nested within witness.
 Provides additional details specific to this witness:
     - `msIdentifier`
         - `settlement`: Specifies where the book or manuscript is located, here it's "Princeton University Library."